rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 One simple to explain and not very abstract example that still fits into this section is the `guard`[^guard] combinator in Haskell.
 I see it used and I also scratch my head when, say, a JSON parser error says only `"mempty"`.
-Possibly, some programmers think about abstraction called `Alternative` when they should be thinking about something like `MonadFail`, an abstraction that allows to specify error messages.
+Possibly, some programmers think about the abstraction called `Alternative` when they should be thinking about something like `MonadFail`, an abstraction that allows to specify error messages.
 Some of us really dig abstractions and are arguably very good at them.
 I consider myself in that group.
 But we are kidding ourselves if we do not acknowledge that abstractions can also blind us.